kavya889/DockerContainarizationjava/README.md

 # DockerContainarizationjava
-creating the docker file and building it using docker
+creating a simple java file .
+"Hello world" pushing it on github by creating a repository named: DockerContainarizationjava creating a docker file building the docker image using the docker run command